 The scope of the ePrivacy Regulation would apply to any business that provides any form of online communication service, uses online tracking technologies, or engages in electronic direct marketing.
 It will impact all countries under EU or European law, including the United Kingdom at this time.

 In terms of direct messages through social media services, users (e.g. clients or employees) will need to give full consent to receive any promotional material from your organisation (as they would via email) and there must be an option to unsubscribe or unfollow your page or group at any time.

-Due to the proposed regulation, the expectations is that companies would turn away from the use of WhatsApp, Snapchat, and other social messaging services which many deem “inappropriate” for business use since they do not comply with data protection laws.
-Instead they will opt for internal messaging apps or email to ensure that they are data compliant.
+Due to the proposed regulation, the expectation is that companies would turn away from the use of WhatsApp, Snapchat, and other social messaging services which many deem “inappropriate” for business use since they do not comply with data protection laws.
+Instead, they will opt for internal messaging apps or email to ensure that they are data compliant.
 Other companies will wait for action from the messenger services such as WhatsApp and Snapchat in order to comply to the ePR.

 Nonetheless, with this new e-privacy law, your organisation will need to ensure data is compliant or else could face a fine of up to EUR 20 million or 4% of the corporation’s annual revenue.